wishmouse/code_demo/README.md

 The route you are testing will look like this `/api/v1/students/:id`.
 Make the test pass.

+## Release 8a: Queryable

+Teach your API to respond to query params like `/api/vi/students?nationality=new+zealander` and return only matching results

-## Release 8: Local networking.
+## Release 8b: Local networking.

-Now we'll split it the server.js into 2 and introduce an external API.
+Split it the server.js into 2 and introduce an external API.
 In your pair decide who will serve the teachers and who will server the students.

 1. Add and commit your changes and push them to the repo.
 1. One person will clone the repo and branch off the pair's branch.
 1. Both of you will need to find your own ip address on the local network
 1. Setup your server's so that one of you has the teachers and the other the students in your db.json.
 1. When a server recieves a GET for `/users` it will make a GET to your partner's server and respond to the client with both teachers and students.

 ---